dakshrawat1109/dakshrawat1109/readme.md

 # Part 1 Daksh Rawat_Inheritance_Lab
-There are various files for the part of the project
+There are various files for the part of this project

 org.eclipse.jdt.core.prefs file in part of the folder ".settings"